 You’ve been steadily making progress in your lessons, love classical music, and are ready to try a different outlet for playing your instrument.
 Why not try chamber music right here at Powers?

 The repertoire you’ll work on includes some of the most beautiful pieces in the classical genre (although we sometimes borrow arrangements from other genres as well).
 The music is challenging enough to keep you interested and motivated, and will help you develop skills you may not get in a large orchestra or as a soloist.

 Think of our ensembles as teams of students working together toward a common goal.
 You’ll think and talk about the piece together, and have a say in how to make the music sound its best.
 You’ll develop a solid sense of rhythm, impulse, intonation, and intuition.
 You’ll learn about cueing, listening, communication, and eye contact, and you’ll deepen your understanding of how to be a key player in a group (especially if you play piano!).

 Chamber music is open to strings, woodwinds, brass, and piano, and can be as small as 2 students or as large as 9 musicians!
 Chamber music is sometimes called “the music of friends” – the more intimate setting created often leads ensemble members to become close and stick together throughout many years.

-You’ll generally meet for an hour each week with a coach who helps guide each practice session.
+You’ll generally meet for an hour each week during the semester with a coach who helps guide each practice session.
 The schedule is determined by coach and student availability to fit in the schedules of even the busiest music students.

 Private lesson teachers – why recommend chamber music to your students?

 Chamber music can become an essential part of your students’ overall musical development.
 They allow a student to take ownership of their part, to understand how it fits into the context of a group with other instruments, and to think critically and make their own musical decisions.
 In general, an ensemble helps everyone’s skill level to rise.
 It also provides you as the teacher with an opportunity to coach and teach in a different kind of setting.